A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Examples and Model Calculations

 This soft cutoff is the first interesting feature of the proposed method.
-The second aspect is that while classical Langevin models need a stochastic force for thermalization, the proposed method does not need a non-deterministic random source.
-We use the particle bath and physically motivated, microscopic interactions while having full control over the interaction rate as well as the energy and momentum exchange.
-See Fig.\ \ref{fig:equilibriumBox:fluctuationsCreation} for a plot, showing an initially vanishing scalar field with some field excitations generated by particle interactions.
+The second aspect is that, while classical Langevin models require an ad-hoc description of a stochastic force for thermalization, the proposed method does not need a non-deterministic random source.
+Instead, the random process is determined by a physically motivated microscopic model for the interactions of the particles and fields, having full control over the interaction rate as well as the energy and momentum exchange.
+Fig.\ \ref{fig:equilibriumBox:fluctuationsCreation} shows an initially vanishing scalar field with some field excitations generated by particle interactions.
 These particle-annihilation processes increase the field's energy, and large field modes are created.
 After some time, these modes overlap and the field will start to show a random, Gaussian distribution.
-Fig.\ \ref{fig:equilibriumBox:FieldDistribution} shows the field's distribution after the field has thermalized.
-The distribution function of the particles show a thermal Boltzmann distribution $f_q(E) \sim \exp \left(-E/T \right)$ and can be seen in Figure \ref{fig:equilibriumBox:spectrumQuarks}.
-The temperature of the particles is the same as the one of the thermal field fluctuations.
+Fig.\ \ref{fig:equilibriumBox:FieldDistribution} shows the field's distribution after thermalization.
+The distribution function of the particles show a thermal Boltzmann distribution $f_q(E) \sim \exp \left(-E/T \right)$ as shown in Fig.\ \ref{fig:equilibriumBox:spectrumQuarks}.
+The temperature of the particles is the same as the one of the thermal field fluctuations, demonstrating the accurate implementation of the principle of detailed balance in our numerical simulation.